hucik14/rational-linkages/docs/source/index.rst

    :target: https://mybinder.org/v2/gh/hucik14/rl-issues/HEAD?labpath=jupyter_ntbs%2Fsynthesis_bennett.ipynb

-Welcome to the Rational Linkages package documentation, which serves as a reference for the provided package.
-This toolbox is a collection of functions for the analysis of rational linkages and their rapid prototyping.
+Welcome to the Rational Linkages package documentation, which serves as a reference for the provided tools.
+This package is a collection of functions for the analysis of rational linkages and their rapid prototyping.
 It is written in Python and uses the Numpy and SymPy libraries for computations, and Matplotlib for plotting.
 It is developed at the Unit of Geometry and Surveying, University of Innsbruck, Austria.